-As a Trust we have a highly ambitious vision for the benefit of the students who attend our current school.
+As a Trust we have an ambitious vision for the benefit of the students who attend our current school.
 Our growth plan is expansive.
 We aim to achieve the highest educational outcomes for all our students as well as providing CPD opportunities for our staff to grow as experts in their field.
 The school's key plans for the future are:

-- For all students to live out the values of One In A Million Free School, which will be reflected in their thirst for learning, resilience, attainment and positive impact as role models in their local communities. - Teaching and learning is at least good across all subjects and that students make progress resulting in rapidly improved Progress 8 scores. - Ensuring effective catch-up learning takes place to close the gaps of lost learning following Covid-19. - To reduce persistent absence of students who in particular have SEN and/or disabilities. - Develop the school virtual learning environment (VLE) with innovative solutions and resources for students to access in and out of school as part of the schools broader digital strategy. - Secure a new parcel of land, and the additional capital funds required to build the long overdue, and much-needed, Sports Facility that will enable the Trust to fully deliver its vision for the betterment of the student community. - To review and evaluate the effectiveness of governance throughout the Trust. - Re-engage planning towards the creation of our own multi academy trust.
+- For all students to live out the values of One In A Million Free School, which will be reflected in their thirst for learning, resilience, attainment and positive impact as role models in their local communities. - Teaching and learning is at least good across all subjects and that students make progress resulting in rapidly improved Progress 8 scores. - Ensuring effective catch-up learning takes place to close the gaps of lost learning following Covid-19. - To reduce persistent absence of students who in particular have SEN and/or disabilities. - Develop the school's digital strategy with innovative solutions and resources for students to access in and out of school. - Securing the longer term arrangement for off site PE.
+Either by securing a new parcel of land and to build the long overdue, and much-needed, Sports Facility that will enable the Trust to fully deliver its vision for the betterment of the student community or signing into a service level agreement with an external provider. - To review and evaluate the effectiveness of governance throughout the Trust.